fchanaud/daily_meditation/README.md

 # Daily Meditation App

 A FastAPI backend that generates personalized 10-minute meditation sessions based on your current mood.
-The app uses LangChain agents to create unique meditation scripts, convert them to speech, and mix with ambient sounds.
+The app uses LangChain agents to retrieve meditation audio from the web, and mix with ambient sounds.

 ## Features

-- Mood-based meditation generation
+- Mood-based meditation retrieval
-- Text-to-speech conversion with Piper TTS
+- Support for English and French meditations
+- Web scraping to find relevant meditation audio
 - Ambient sound mixing
 - Stateless design (no user accounts or history)
 - Ready for iOS Shortcuts integration